statikbe/laravel-filament-chained-translation-manager/README.md

  |--------------------------------------------------------------------------
  |
  | You can list the translation groups that you do not want users to translate.
- | Note: the JSON files are grouped in 'single'.
+ | Note: the JSON files are grouped in 'json-file' by default. (see config/laravel-chained-translator.php)
  */
 'ignore_groups' => [
-    'auth', 'single'
+    'auth',
 ],
 ```